flpm/oak/output/lists/about_data.md

     Molin

-    - (paper) [Hands-On Data Analysis with Pandas - Second Edition](/books/info/9781800563452) by Stefanie Molin'
+    - (paper) [Hands-On Data Analysis with Pandas - Second Edition](/books/info/9781800563452) by Stefanie Molin

+    - (audio) [The Drunkard''s Walk](/books/info/B002V0TPMQ) by Leonard Mlodinow

+    - (audio) [The Signal and the Noise](/books/info/B009DQN090) by Nate Silver'
 ---
-I have 4 books about Data in my personal library.
+I have 6 books about Data in my personal library.